goversap/help/docs/2020/inst/step-1.md

 ### 1. Obtain the transport files

-Release from 2020 FPS01 is free for all customers accepted in an initial release.
+Release from 2020 FPS01 is free for all customers accepted in the Release candidate stage.
 Accepted customers will receive help with installation and support/upgrades for 12 months.
 Contact Nype's representative to obtain details, activation key, and the zip file for `Release`.

 ### 2. Unzip and place files in your transport folder